What is corruption ?

 How are violations of laws and regulations reported internally?

-As explained in the Code of Ethics, any Alstom employee may use the Alstom's Alert Procedure, in accordance with the laws and rules applicable in the country where they live or work, if he/she has reason to suspect a violation of anti-corruption, competition and securities or accounting laws and regulations.
+As explained in the Code of Ethics, any Alstom employee may use the Alstom's Alert Procedure, in accordance with the laws and rules applicable in the country where they live or work, if he/she has reason to suspect a violation of the Code of Ethics or Alstom rules and policies.

 The Alstom employee wishing to report can use various channels according to his/her preference.
 Informing his/her direct manager is the most obvious way.
 But, in case the employee has reason to believe that informing his or her direct manager could cause difficulties or has reason to believe that the reported alleged irregularity will not receive the proper follow-up, he/she can opt for alternative channels such as the website devoted to alert reporting.

 Every measure is taken to respect employee's wishes for confidentiality.
 Alstom does its utmost to honour its commitment that no employee will suffer from retaliation, such as a change of status, harassment or any other form of discrimination as a result of using the Alert Procedure or disclosing information in good faith.

 In 2011, Alstom became the first listed French company to be certified by the ETHIC Intelligence Agency, after an audit conducted by the Swiss company SGS, for the Alstom Integrity Programme.
 It represents real recognition of the Alstom's efforts in this area, proving that the Programme conforms to the most advanced international practices.